NEW HAMPSHIRE HOMESCHOOLING COALITION

 ARTICLE VI.
 MEETINGS

 Section 1.
 Meetings of the Board of Representatives shall be held quarterly.
 Meetings shall be open to the public.
-Members shall be notified of the time and place of each meeting in the newsletter and on the web site.
-Attendance by five Representatives shall constitute a quorum.
+Members shall be notified of the time and place of each meeting in the newsletter and/or through social media and on the web site.
+Attendance by five voting Representatives and Officers shall constitute a quorum.

 Section 2.
-Decisions taken at meetings of the Board of Representatives shall be made by taking a vote of the Representatives.
+Decisions taken at meetings of the Board of Representatives shall be made by taking a vote of the Representatives and Officers.
+The vote of a Representative serving as an Officer will count only once.
 A simple majority vote shall pass a motion except as otherwise prescribed by Robert’s Rules of Order or by other provisions of the New Hampshire Homeschooling Coalition’s Constitution or By-Laws.
 The Coordinator shall be entitled to vote only in the event that a tie-breaking vote is necessary.
-The Secretary and Treasurer shall not vote except where these officials also serve as Representatives.

 Section 3.
 A special meeting shall be called by the Coordinator at the written request of at least three Representatives.
 Notice in writing shall be provided to each Representative at least seven days in advance of the meeting.
 The purpose of the meeting shall be stated in the notice and only such business as is stated in the notice shall be transacted at such meeting.
 In all other respects a special meeting shall be conducted in accordance with the Constitution and By-Laws.